 From fingerprint examination to body decomposition and insect and blood evidence investigation, writers receive training in investigative techniques usually reserved only for law enforcement.

 Sirchie helps Police and Public Safety officers around the world to Command Every Scene™ they encounter.
 Cutting edge technology and training solutions.

 Classes and workshops taught by world-renowned instructors.
-Imagine sitting in the same seats once occupied by some of the world's top homicide investigators at a world-class training facility!
+Imagine learning the same information as some of the world's top homicide investigators from a world-class training facility!